tjingboem/CS7_Manual/doc/docs/sco-parameter-fields.md

 ## P-Fields in Instrument Events

 Instrument events starting with the character **i** are by far the most important score statements.
-In fact, the score is a collection of instrument calls plus some extra statements to ease the control and overview for large scores.
+In fact, the score is a collection of instrument calls plus some extra statements to ease the control and overview for larger scores.

 For each instrument event, the first three parameters are mandatory and carry a fixed meaning: